allanhortle/spruce/README.md

 ### Ghotachs
 ### This is not allowed
+### Child Modifiers.
+Sometimes a rare case will require the use of children with modifiers.
+This is not necessarily wrong but should be thought out thoroughly before implementing as it can cause in unnecessary confusion.
+If implement thy must be named as `Component_child-modifier`
 ### Naming
 Spruce uses punctuation to define relationship and convey meaning.
 Because of this words are distinguished through camel case.